 A partnership refers to two or more people who combine their resources to set up a business.
 The parties agree to share not only the profits but also the losses and risks that may arise from involvement with a business.
 Some of the common business partnership examples are physician groups, law firms, and real estate investment firms.

 There are four fundamental types of partnerships, namely:

 The type of partnership you should choose depends on your needs and objectives as well as the desired level of risk or liability.
-A Los Angeles business lawyer can give you key insights on which business partnership is most suitable for you and can also provide advice on liability protection.
+A business lawyer can give you key insights on which business partnership is most suitable for you and can also provide advice on liability protection in Los Angeles .

 The answer to this question depends on your needs and goals and those of your partners.
 In a limited partnership (LP), there are several benefits, such as the general partner retaining the decision-making power, and allowing more opportunities for the general partners.
 The primary benefit of LP is that limited partners get legal protection no matter how much they invest in their business.

 A general partnership has some benefits to offer, such as being easy to form and requiring low cost to function.
 Tax liability is flexible, and it can be owned by both corporations and individuals.